-Hurricane season begins on June 1st and NOAA is forecasting an “above normal” hurricane season, so, HAVE A PLAN & BE PREPARED!
+Hurricane season is here and NOAA is forecasting an "above normal" hurricane season, so, have a plan and be prepared.

 Every hurricane season is different and can vary drastically.
 With that said, it is so important that you take the time now to obtain supplies, prepare your homes and your families, and not when a storm is threatening.